Documentation

 Our approach to software maintainability: benchmarked code metrics offer perspective

-What is good quality software?
+What is high quality software?

 Setting a quality benchmark